canonical/open-documentation-academy/multipass/Windows.md

 <a href="#heading--next-steps"><h2 id="heading--next-steps">Next steps</h2></a>

 Congratulations!
 You can now use Multipass proficiently.
 There's more to learn about Multipass and its capabilities.
 Check out our [how-to guides](https://multipass.run/docs/how-to-guides) for ideas and help with your project.
-Our [reference pages](https://multipass.run/docs/reference) contain definitions of key concepts, a complete CLI command reference, settings options, and more.
+Our [reference pages](https://multipass.run/docs/reference) contain definitions of key concepts, a complete CLI command reference, settings options and more.

 Let us know what you’re able to get done with Multipass!